AkashSaraf-16/MasteringHooks/README.md

-For revision purpose to understand the functionality and usecase os most important react hooks.
+For revision purpose to understand the functionality and usecase of most important react hooks.